 (5) Strategic partnerships.

-Afreximbank is a member and also the current chair of the Africa Chapter of the Factors Chain International (FCI), which after the merger of IFG, is the world’s largest representative body for the factoring industry with over 400 members across 90 countries.
+Afreximbank is a member and also the current chair of the Africa Chapter of FCI, which, after its merger with IFG, is the world’s largest representative body for the factoring industry with over 400 members across 90 countries.